-Beginning March 31, 2003, on a biennial basis, and including analytical data through December 31, 2002, the permittee shall submit a monitoring summary report to the APP Program.
+On a biennial basis the permittee shall submit a monitoring summary report including analytical data to the Groundwater Protection Value Stream as per the due date stablished in Section 2.7.6.
 The report shall include, but not be limited to the following:

-- 1. A description of any deviations from standard sampling protocols during the reporting period, - 2.
-A summary of all exceedances of ALs, AQLs, Action Levels, or operational limits that occurred during the reporting period, - 3.
-The status of any Notice(s) of Violation issued or contingency actions invoked under this permit during the reporting period, - 4.
-A site-wide potentiometric map of the groundwater table based on available data, - 5.
+- 1. A description of any deviations from standard sampling protocols during the reporting period. - 2.
+A summary of all exceedances of ALs, AQLs, Action Levels, or operational limits that occurred during the reporting period. - 3.
+The status of any Notice(s) of Violation issued or contingency actions invoked under this permit during the reporting period. - 4.
+A site-wide potentiometric map of the groundwater table based on available data. - 5.
 Graphical time versus concentration plots of field pH, sulfate, total dissolved solids, and any parameter which exceeded applicable ALs or AQLs in the past 8 quarters for each POC well.
-The graphs should include data from the 16 most recent quarterly analyses, - 6.
+The graphs should include data from the 16 most recent quarterly analyses. - 6.
 The biennial report on the status of the hydrologic sink as described in Section 2.5.1.1, - 7.
-A summary of active efforts in Gold Gulch and Rocky Gulch for as long as those efforts are ongoing - 8.
-An updated table of all monitor wells and piezometers in the Morenci District including, but not limited to, location of well, depth of well, depth to water, - 9.
-A summary of any groundwater monitoring wells replaced in the reporting period including, but not limited to, location of well, depth of well, depth to water and screened interval, - 10.
+A summary of active efforts in Gold Gulch and Rocky Gulch for as long as those efforts are ongoing. - 8.
+An updated table of all monitor wells and piezometers in the Morenci District including, but not limited to, location of well, depth of well, depth to water. - 9.
+A summary of any groundwater monitoring wells replaced in the reporting period including, but not limited to, location of well, depth of well, depth to water and screened interval. - 10.
 A list of any new sumps and vehicle washes constructed within the hydrologic sink, unless exempt or covered by a General APP.